Common NCLEX Mistakes

 How to Avoid It:

-•For delegation questions, assign tasks appropriately based on scope of practice (e.g., LPNs vs. RNs).
+Assign tasks appropriately based on scope of practice (e.g., LPNs vs. RNs)

 Second-guessing yourself can lead to incorrect responses.
 Often, your first instinct is correct.